 Region executive summary

-This dashboard includes a detailed multimodal mobility analysis of the Interstate 5 corridor between Federal Way and Olympia in the south Puget Sound region.
-The peak periods for the I-5 corridor in the south Puget Sound region are defined as 5 a.m. to 10 a.m. (morning peak) and 2 p.m. to 8 p.m. (evening peak).
+This dashboard includes a detailed multimodal mobility analysis of the Interstate 5 corridor between Federal Way and Olympia in the South Puget Sound region.
+The peak periods for the I-5 corridor in the South Puget Sound region are defined as 5 - 10 a.m. and 2 - 8 p.m.

 Interstate 5 is the primary commute and economic corridor connecting the central and south Puget Sound regions.
 WSDOT classifies the I-5 corridor between Olympia and Federal Way as a T-1 freight corridor, meaning that trucks carry more than 10 million tons of freight on this corridor annually.
 This corridor is served by transit buses and, between Federal Way and Tacoma, by high occupancy vehicle lanes.
 It is also paralleled by the Amtrak Cascades passenger rail line.
 Click the green bar below for more information on Interstate 5 multimodal mobility analysis.